Frequently Asked Questions (FAQ)

 - What is the role of other sport groups in British Columbia?

 - What if I have a complaint about my sport organization, athlete selection processes or coaching?

 - How do I find out more about a sport for my child/myself?

 - Do all coaches need to be certified?

 - Is there a program that certifies people to become coaches?

-The Sport Branch is a government department that develops policy and strategies to address systemic issues and opportunities for sport in British Columbia.
-The Branch also works with other levels of government and other ministries to help ensure that British Columbia’s sport interests are represented in other areas and to help bring other government resources to sport. viaSport, a non-profit organization, is government's lead delivery agency for sport programs.
+The Sport Division is a government department that develops policy and strategies to address systemic issues and opportunities for sport in British Columbia.
+The Division also works with other levels of government and other ministries to help ensure that British Columbia’s sport interests are represented in other areas and to help bring other government resources to sport. viaSport, a non-profit organization, is government's lead delivery agency for sport programs.
 It distributes Ministry funding to provincial and multi-sport organizations for programs and services for British Columbians involved in sport.
 Sport BC is a non-profit sport federation which offers insurance, payroll and other administrative services and programs to its members.
 Sport BC has a membership base of more than 60 provincial sport organizations.

 - BC Games Society (the BC Summer Games and BC Winter Games)